Privacy Policy

 | Customer‑support records | Messages, attachments, call notes | Zendesk or direct email |

-We do not intentionally collect sensitive data such as social‑security numbers, health information or government identifiers.
+We do not intentionally collect sensitive data such as social-security numbers, government identifiers, or detailed health records.
+We may collect limited dietary, allergy-related, accessibility, or safety information if you choose to provide it for event logistics.

 We also do not seek or require information about legally protected characteristics (for example race, color, religion, national origin, disability, or medical details).
 Please do not provide such information.